13o-bbr-bbq/Broken_LLM_Integration_App/README.md

 - LLM4Shell Lv.1
   - You can execute the `LLM4Shell`, enabling them to execute arbitrary Python code on the system where Broken Chatbot is running.
 - LLM4Shell Lv.2
-  - You can execute the complex `LLM4Shell`, enabling them to execute `Remote Command Execution` (RCE) on the system where Broken Chatbot is running.
+  - You can execute the complex `LLM4Shell`, enabling them to execute `Remote Code Execution` (RCE) on the system where Broken Chatbot is running.
 In addition, you can execute intrusion into the system.

 ## License
 [MIT License](https://github.com/13o-bbr-bbq/Broken_LLM_Integration_App/blob/main/LICENSE)